 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-When you need a personal loan, there are three primary ways to find them: banks, credit unions and online lenders.
+When you need a personal loan, there are three primary ways to find one: banks, credit unions and online lenders.

 Banks are for-profit financial institutions that offer personal loans and other products, and they may be the first place that comes to mind.
 Many national banks have numerous branches where you can get in-person support.
 But banks tend to have stricter qualification requirements, so the best bank loans may be hard to get.
 Some national banks, including Bank of America and Chase, don’t offer personal loans.